Social networking has revolutionized communication and information sharing.

 Recommendations form managers and supervisors are of lot of iportance.

 LinkedIn Profile vs Resume

-If you start with a rock solid resume, your LinkedIn profile won’t take too much work.
+If you already have a nice, up-to-date resume, then it won't take long for you to optimize your LinkedIn profile.
 Nevertheless, there are big differences between the two.
 Address the following differences to ensure your LinkedIn profile shines:

 Level of Specificity

 Your traditional resume is tailored for a single opportunity, whereas your LinkedIn profile should speak to all potential employers.
 Get specific with each position on your profile, and include additional details, including accomplishments, awards, skills or special presentations.